DistrictOfJoban/JCM-Docs/docs/players/blocks/station_name_standing.md

 deprecated: true
 light_level: 0
 ---
-!!! warning "Block deprecated"
-    This block has been [merged to the main MTR mod](https://github.com/Minecraft-Transit-Railway/Minecraft-Transit-Railway/pull/1106) since MTR 4.0.

-    Thus, this block is no longer obtainable as an item, and you should use the standing station name block from the MTR mod.

-    For backward compatibility, existing blocks will continue to work for now.

 A **Standing Station Name Sign** is a block in Joban Client Mod that replicates the standing station name sign seen in the **Tuen Ma Line (Tuen Mun <-> Kam Sheung Road)** section after the KCR and MTR merger.

 ## Configuring
 You can right click the block with the **Brush** item provided by the MTR mod to change the text color.

 ## Crafting Recipe
-!!! warning "Deprecated in v2"
-    This block has been deprecated and the corresponding item is removed, along with the following recipe.

 <div class="crafting">
     <div class="crafting-table">
         <!-- row 1 -->